Long-term monitoring of repeating FRB 20220912A with the uGMRT at low radio frequencies

 \subsection{Energy budget calculations}

-Assuming there is isotropic emission from the source, it is possible to get rough estimates on the total energy output from the FRB source.
-We calculate the total energy output of the source assuming a typical emission bandwidth of $\Delta \nu \sim$ 100 MHz for both band-3 and band-4 bursts with a median fluence of 2.7\,Jy\,ms for the period extending from MJD 59905 to MJD 60211.
-We compute the median fluence considering all the bursts detected in both bands that have fluences above the 90\% completeness threshold.
+Assuming there is isotropic emission from the source, it is possible to get rough estimates of the total energy output from the FRB source.
+We calculate the total energy output of the source using a typical emission bandwidth of $\Delta \nu \sim$ 100 MHz for both band-3 and band-4 bursts with a median fluence of 2.7\,Jy\,ms for the period extending from MJD 59905 to MJD 60211.
+We compute the median fluence over all bursts detected in both bands with fluences above the 90\% completeness threshold.

 Based on the number of bursts detected during our observation campaign, we calculate the mean burst rate of 36 hr$^{-1}$.
 Considering this mean burst rate and the median fluence of 2.7 Jy ms, the total energy output for 306 days is roughly 9.6 × 10$^{42}$ ergs in the frequency range of 300 to 750 MHz.
 Strictly, it is only a lower limit on the energy output as accounting for the bursts emitted at other frequencies and those below our detection threshold would further increase the energy output.
 Our estimated total energy output from the source is about 0.012\% of the total magnetic dipolar energy in the magnetosphere of a typical magnetar (see appendix~\ref{sec:energy_budget} for details).
-Here, we naively assume the beaming fraction and the radio radiation efficiency cancel out each other.
+Here, we naively assume the beaming fraction and the radio radiation efficiency cancel each other out.
 Thus, from our energy estimates, it is quite plausible that a magnetar with a surface magnetic field of $\sim10^{15}$\,G can explain the burst emission from FRB\,20220912A on much longer timescales.